arkency/posts/posts/2017-09-07-making-tmux-work-for-you.md

 * put it all in a handy script in you PATH - so that you can later just type `myproject start|quit` from any directory
 * if you use **iterm** on Mac OS, you can enable tmux integration and attach to the session like this: `tmux -CC a` - this way your tmux session will appear **as a normal iterm session** and you can use all your hotkeys as you normally do

+### Working with multiple repos?

+By the way, if you sometimes happen to work with multiple repos, you might wanna have a look at this shell-one-liner: [multigit](https://github.com/arkency/multigit) - it lets you run (git) commands on all "sibling" repos.

 ## Solution 2 - spinning off builds/tests in a terminal session

 ...to come in another blogpost - but the building blocks are the same, no additional magic needed :)